Director of Child and Adolescent Medicine, Georgia

 What if my patient lives far from a treatment center?

-Veritas Collaborative has affordable lodging accommodations near our Triangle Outpatient Center for adults (18+) who live far away from the treatment location.
+Veritas Collaborative has affordable lodging accommodations near our Triangle Outpatient Center for adults (18+) who live far away from our treatment location.
 If parents want to stay near their child during treatment, our staff will assist with locating nearby hotel accommodations.
 Your patient may also want to consider a virtual treatment option.

 Does Veritas offer virtual programming at the outpatient level?

 Yes, we offer both virtual and in-person treatment options for PHP, IOP, and outpatient sessions.
 Both virtual and in-person intensive outpatient programs include individual, group, and family therapy, therapeutic meal support, nutrition counseling, psychiatry sessions, and medical appointments, as appropriate.
-We also offer CARE IOP in North Carolina, a specialized virtual program for adults with binge eating disorder or OSFED with a pattern of binge eating.

 Child, Adolescent & Adult Eating Disorder Treatment Center – Atlanta, GA

-Kara Stultz is the Clinical Director at the Child, Adolescent, and Adult Hospital in Atlanta.
-In her role, she works directly with the clinical team to support them in providing the best care possible to patients and their families.
+Kara Stultz (she/her) is the Clinical Director at Veritas Collaborative’s Child, Adolescent & Adult Eating Disorder Treatment Center in Atlanta, Georgia.
+In her role, Kara works directly with the clinical team, supporting them to provide the best care possible to patients and their families.

 When Dani is not in the office, you can find her spending time with her dog or exploring the city on her bicycle.